hld3/flexplan_backend/README.md

 # flexplan_backend
-Just a backend project I am making to learn C#.
+This is the backend for a workout app.
+Just a project I am making to learn C#.
 Pay me no mind.